achardon/brewery-hop/NOTES.md

 Resources:
 Mapbox: https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/
+Local search with the geocoding API: https://docs.mapbox.com/help/tutorials/local-search-geocoding-api/

 Mapbox questions:
 -documentation says to import like this: import mapboxgl from '!mapbox-gl'; but when I do that, an error says "Line 6:1:  Unexpected '!' in '!mapbox-gl'.
 Do not use import syntax to configure webpack loaders  import/no-webpack-loader-syntax"... why  does it not work that way locally?
 When I push to heroku, it does not work and it says there is a transpiling error (which is what the documentation says will happen if you don't include the banger).
+When I try to push to heroku with the banger, it says build failed and gives same error about the unexpected '!'